kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 # Set up the spaceflights tutorial project

 In this section, we discuss the project set-up phase, which is the first part of the standard development workflow.
-The set-up steps are as follows:
+The setup steps are as follows:

 * Create a new project with `kedro new`
 * Install project dependencies with `pip install -r src/requirements.txt`